sharetribe/flex-docs/src/docs/introduction/introducing-saunatime/index.md

 The heart of the Saunatime marketplace are listings.
 As a registered user, you can create as many listings as you want, and all published listings are visible to both registered and anonymous users.
-You can

 The Saunatime template enables complex filtering, including based on location, availability dates, price, and rental features.
 You can freely